superfaceai/spec/spec/draft/map-spec.md

 ## Statements

-Statements are usually not very relevant in the script, as expressions should be preferred instead.
+Statements are usually not relevant in the script, as expressions should be preferred instead.

 ScriptStatement: "One of the allowed Javascript statement productions"

-The allowed Javascript statement productions are with the following caveats recursively:
+The allowed Javascript statement productions have the following caveats recursively:
 - Each production without `yield`, `await` and [Declaration](https://262.ecma-international.org/11.0/#prod-Declaration)
 - [IterationStatement](https://262.ecma-international.org/11.0/#prod-IterationStatement) without `for/in` and without async variants
 - [AssignmentExpression](https://262.ecma-international.org/11.0/#prod-AssignmentExpression) production replaced by {ScriptExpression}